genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/05_foundation-user-management.md

 ## Introduction

 The User Management micro front-end is used to manage the users on the front end.
-Two core components are used to manage the entities
+Two core components are used to manage the entities:
 - the grid
 - the form